-Control Point: A location-specific response tactic used to manage a functional operation or perform a specific contain or recover oil.
+Control Point: A location-specific response tactic used contain or recover oil.
 A river, stream or creek may include many control points along its path where response resources (boom, skimmers, etc.) may be deployed.
 Control Points are described in the Emergency Response Plans.